-High-speed Service Framework (HSF) is a distributed remote procedure call (RPC) service framework widely used within Alibaba Group.
+High-Speed Service Framework (HSF) is a distributed remote procedure call (RPC) service framework that is widely used by Alibaba Group.

-HSF connects different service systems, decoupling the implementation of the systems from each other.
-HSF unifies the service publishing and call methods for distributed applications, helping you develop distributed applications more conveniently and quickly.
+HSF connects different business systems and decouples the implementation dependencies between them.
+HSF unifies the service publishing and call methods for distributed applications, helping you conveniently develop distributed applications.
 HSF provides or uses common function modules, and frees you from various complex technical details involved in distributed architectures, such as remote communication, serialization, performance loss, and implementation of synchronous and asynchronous calls.

-A provider binds port 12200 to receive requests and provide services, and publishes address information to an address registry.
+A service provider binds port 12200 to receive requests, provide services, and publishes address information to an address registry.

-A consumer subscribes to services through the address registry and initiates calls based on the subscribed address information.
+A service consumer subscribes to services by using the address registry and initiates calls based on the subscribed address information.
 The address registry is not involved in calls.

-The provider cannot expose service information.
-The consumer may have specified the service to be called but cannot obtain the service.
-The registry serves as a medium for service information and provides the service registration and discovery function.
+The service provider cannot expose service information.
+The service consumer may have specified the service to be called but cannot obtain the service.
+The address registry serves as a medium for service information and provides the service registration and discovery feature.

-Metadata includes the methods, parameter structures, and other information related to HSF services.
-Metadata does not affect the calling process of HSF.
+Metadata includes information related to HSF services, such as methods and parameter structures.
+Metadata does not affect the call processes of HSF services.
 Therefore, the metadata storage center is optional.
 To ensure convenient service maintenance, upon startup, the HSF consumer reports the metadata to the metadata storage center for further maintenance.

-The EDAS console interconnects the registry, persistent configuration center, and metadata storage center.
-The console provides service O&M functions, including service search and service governance rule management.
+The Enterprise Distributed Application Service (EDAS) console interconnects the registry, persistent configuration center, and metadata storage center.
+The console provides service O&M features, including service query and service governance rule management.
 This improves R&D efficiency and O&M convenience for HSF services.

 - Synchronous calls

-By default, an HSF consumer consumes services by synchronous calls, and the consumer's code must synchronously wait for the returned results of calls.
+By default, an HSF consumer uses synchronous calls to consume services, and the consumer must wait for the returned results of each call.

 - Asynchronous calls

-For a consumer that calls HSF services, it is not always necessary to synchronously wait for the returned results of calls.
+An HSF consumer does not need to synchronously wait for the returned results of all service calls.
 HSF supports asynchronous calls so that the consumer does not have to synchronously wait for the returned results of calls.
-In HSF, asynchronous calls can be made through the Future and Callback methods.
+In HSF, asynchronous calls can be made by using the Future and Callback methods.

-Calls can be made by the Callback method provided by HSF.
-After the specified HSF service is consumed and the results are returned, the HSF consumer calls
+The calls are made by the Callback method that is internally provided by HSF.
+After the specified HSF service is consumed and the results are returned, the HSF framework calls the

-HSFResponseCallbackto obtain the call results through callback notifications.
+HSFResponseCallbackmethod.
+The consumer then obtains the call results based on callback notifications.

 - Generic calls

-For a typical HSF call, the HSF consumer has to perform a programming call with the API in the second-party package of the service to obtain the returned results.
-In contrast, a generic call initiates an HSF call and obtains returned results, independent of the second-party package of the service.
-For platform-based products, generic calls can effectively reduce dependencies on second-party packages and realize light-weight system operation.
+For a general HSF call, the HSF consumer performs a programmatic call based on API programming in the second-party package of the service to obtain the returned results.
+However, a generic call initiates an HSF call and obtains returned results by using a method that is independent of the second-party package of the service.
+For platform-based products, generic calls can effectively reduce dependencies on second-party packages and implement lightweight system operation.

 - Trace filter extension

-HSF, designed with a built-in call filter, can actively find and instrument the user's call filter extension into HSF call traces, enhancing the convenience of HSF request extension.
+HSF is designed with a built-in call filter and can actively find and integrate your call filter extension into HSF call traces, enhancing the convenience of HSF request extension.

 Application development methods

-- Ali-Tomcat: Relying on Ali-Tomcat and Pandora, this method provides HSF functions, including service registration and discovery, implicit parameter passing, asynchronous calls, generic calls, and trace filter extension.
-In this method, applications must be deployed with WAR packages.
+- Ali-Tomcat: This method depends on Ali-Tomcat and Pandora Boot, and provides complete HSF features such as service registration and discovery, implicit parameter passing, asynchronous calls, generic calls, and trace filter extension.
+Applications must be deployed in the format of WAR packages.

-- Pandora Boot: Relying on Pandora, this method provides HSF functions, including service registration, discovery, and asynchronous calls.
+- Pandora Boot: This method depends on Pandora and provides comparatively complete HSF features, such as service registration and discovery and asynchronous calls.
 Applications can be compiled into executable JAR packages for deployment.